uber-go/guide/style.md

 </td></tr>
 <tr><td>

-`m` is created without a size hint; files added to the map may cause additional allocations.
+`m` is created without a size hint; there may be more allocations at assignment time.

 </td><td>

-`m` is created with a size hint; files added to the map may cause fewer/no allocations.
+`m` is created with a size hint; there may be fewer allocations at assignment time.

 </td></tr>
 </tbody></table>